aarontburn/nexus-core/docs/getting_started/tutorial/react/3 ReactCommands.md

 #### `npm run electron-start`
 This command exports your module directly to `C:\Users\<user home>\.nexus_dev\external_modules` and initializes the Nexus.
 However, because you will need to rebuild the contents of `react-wrapper`, this should not be ran independently.

+## Next Steps
+Learn about [Exporting and Configuration](../ConfigurationAndExport.md) to finalize up your module.